ballerina-platform/asyncapi-triggers/asyncapi/quickbooks/Package.md

-Listen to [QuickBook Webhook](https://developer.intuit.com/app/developer/qbo/docs/develop/webhooks) from Ballerina
+Listen to [QuickBooks Webhook API](https://developer.intuit.com/app/developer/qbo/docs/develop/webhooks) from Ballerina

 ## Package overview
-The `ballerinax/trigger.quickbook` is a [Ballerina](https://ballerina.io/) trigger for QuickBook.
+The `ballerinax/trigger.quickbooks` is a [Ballerina](https://ballerina.io/) trigger for QuickBooks.
-This package provides the capability to listen to events in QuickBook.
+This package allows you to listen to events in QuickBooks.

 ### Compatibility
 |                               | Version                        |